Repugraf/cross-domain-storage/README.md

    If the client domain, method or storage type is not allowed the message will be ignored.
 2. Client
    On Connections creates an invisible iframe with specified domain as `src` attribute and appends it to `document.body`.
-   Client communicates this that iframe through posting and listing to messages.
+   Client communicates with that iframe through posting and listing to messages.

 All communications are handled with `iframe.contentWindow.postMessage`, `window.top.postMessage` and `window.addEventListener`